Port

 Meals included

-This tour concentrates on the small living creatures found in the sand dunes of the Namib Desert.
+This tour focuses on the small living creatures found in the sand dunes of the Namib Desert.

 Leave the ship and travel along the dune belt between Walvis Bay and Swakopmund.
 The drive along the foot of the dunes is slow, as your driver is careful not to drive on the gravel plains and cause unnecessary damage.
-Conservation issues and the geological structure of the desert are discussed en route.
+Conservation issues and the desert's geological structure are discussed en route.

 Your expert guide will stop frequently, and you'll search for and find desert creatures.
-Among these is the sidewinder adder, the palmetto gecko, the sand-diving lizard, the namaqua chameleon and various other tiny beetles that survive and thrive in the hot desert conditions.
-You'll look for tracks (known locally as 'reading the bushman paper') to determine which creatures were active the night before and, wherever possible, your guide will try to catch some of them.
+Among these is the sidewinder adder, the palmetto gecko, the sand-diving lizard, the namaqua chameleon and various tiny beetles that survive and thrive in the hot desert conditions.
+You'll look for tracks (known locally as "reading the bushman paper") to determine which creatures were active the night before and, wherever possible, your guide will try to catch some of them.
 (S)he shares his/her knowledge about each little animal, including adaptations and design for survival in the desert.
-After you've had a look and learned a lot, great care is taken to ensure each animal is returned safely to its home, none the worse for wear.
+After you've had a look, great care is taken to ensure each animal is returned safely to its home, none the worse for wear.

-Enjoy the spectacular scenery, the feel of the silky sand beneath your feet, and the fantastic photographic opportunities offered by this outing.
+Enjoy the spectacular scenery, the feel of the silky sand beneath your feet, and the fantastic photographic opportunities this outing offers.

 Return to the ship via the scenic coastal road.